"Watch" out! Why you should be wary of willing victims.

 Lewis Winant's awesome 1955 book, Firearms Curiosa, features the gun's patent drawing on the cover.
 Winant discusses Woods' design in the book.
 I highly recommend picking up a copy because there are plenty of other amazing and unusual concepts within its pages.
 It definitely lives up to the title!
-Click here for my full review of the book and a link to buy it.
+Click here for my full review of the book.

 Despite the ingenuity, Woods' invention caught on.
 The only one similar that I know of is a British design of which very little is known.
 I am, however, familiar with a modern-day design that is very similar.

 Engraver and jeweler Andreas Von Zadora Gerlof removed the internals of a pocket watch and fitted it with the mechanism necessary to fire tiny .22 CB rounds.
 Even though it doesn't keep time, it's still right twice a day.
 If that's something you're interested in, there's one for sale over at AZFirearms.

 It's been more than 100 years since Leonard Woods cooked up the idea of a pocket watch pistol.
 Thankfully, there are plenty of other more powerful pistols on the market today, many of which are just as easy to conceal in your pocket.

 Enjoy this content?
 Consider supporting my work by becoming a patron through Patreon.

 Click here for a free 3-page download with tips about caring for your antique and collectible firearms.